allipierre/Project_XTT/doc/features.md

 ###urlBlacklist
 Array of regexp strings on which URLs (APEX Pages/Apps) below features should not be injected to.

-###exposeProcessInfo
-Get access to process information, memory consumption.

 ###exposeClipboard
 Read from and write to the system clipboard.

+###exposeDialog
+Create OS Dialogs instead of Browser Dialogs (more native look and feel).

+###exposeFs
+Fs means Filesystem and exposes methods to browse directories and read/write files.

+###exposeGlobalShortcut
+Functions to set OS wide keyboard shortcuts.

 ###exposeIpcRenderer
 Communication tool to send messages to the background/main process, where you can integrate any Node module.
 You should avoid using that, since this exposes a big security risk.
 An exploit here could let the attacker get full access to a client system.

+###exposeMenu
+Provide API to create Window-Menu and/or Context Menues.

 ###exposeNativeImage
 Manipulate Images.

+###exposeProcessInfo
+Get access to process information, memory consumption.

 ###exposeShell
 Open links in external applications, open items in folder, move items to trash...